Skip to main content

 Request Access

-To access the Ontario Corps volunteer database, please read and agree to the Terms of Use.
+To access the Ontario Corps Volunteer Database, please read and agree to the Terms of Use.
 Complete the request for access by providing your organization’s name as well as your title, full name and contact information.

-Terms of Use for Partners
+Terms of Use for Member Organizations

 Preamble